percona/everest-doc/docs/reference/faq.md

 While `MonitorConfig` is present, does this resource interact directly with each `pmm-agent` container on the database pods, deploy new PMM Servers, and modify their configuration?

 **Answer:**

+Percona Everest doesn't deploy PMM.
+Instead, we configure PMM agents in each DB deployment to communicate with an existing PMM server.

 When communicating with PMM, we generate an API key to facilitate data transmission.
 This API key allows us to configure monitoring endpoints for individual database operators, enabling them to send data to PMM.

 !!! note